 The Worshipful Company of World Traders

-> Prior to the outbreak of Covid-19 The Lord Mayor's Big Curry Lunch had a format that was well know and loved by the guest who attended the Lunch.
-Pre-Covid, a Lord Mayor's Big Curry Lunch would host a relaxed lunch for up to 1500 guests at the historic Guildhall in the heart of London.
+Prior to the outbreak of Covid-19 The Lord Mayor's Big Curry Lunch had a format that was well known and loved by the guests who attended the Lunch.
+Pre-Covid, a Lord Mayor's Big Curry Lunch would host a relaxed lunch for up to 1,500 guests at the historic Guildhall in the heart of London.
 The purpose, other than raising money for veterans of HM Armed Forces, was to allow people from all walks of city life to mingle and meet serving members of the Armed Forces while enjoying a host of activties and amusements.
 For more information on what the Lunch was like please see below:

-> The Lunch opens - 12.00pm onwards
+The Lunch opens - 12.00pm onwards

 Sponsor and Ticket Package guests arrive at Guildhall through the private entrance in Basinghall Street.